NASA-IMPACT/Surya/downstream_examples/solar_flare_forcasting/README.md

 ### Dataset

-The csv file should be in the format of
+The csv file should be in the format as shown below

 ```csv
 timestep,max_goes_class,cumulative_index,label_max,label_cum